hjfigueira/api_test/README.md

 - Query optimization, some eloquent queries although simpler to develop, may generate overly complicated final query statements

 ## Considerations
-- The current app also fires the check duplicate routine on fund update and creation, in an on demand basis.
 - Currently, the communication back to the worker, is done thru the database, other methods could be investigated.
 - After building the project from scratch, the first message might be lost on kafka due the topic not being created.